Jos-HZ/den-doelder-project/README-testing.md

 ## Unit test
-- conversion_time should be calculated correctly (time between start_time and production_time)
+- conversion_time should be calculated correctly (time between conversion_time and start_time)
   - :29 should be rounded down to the nearest minute
   - :30 should be rounded up to the nearest minute
   - :31 should be rounded up to the nearest minute
-- production_time should be calculated correctly (time between production_time and end_time)
+- production_time should be calculated correctly (time between start_time and end_time)
     - :29 should be rounded down to the nearest minute
     - :30 should be rounded up to the nearest minute
     - :31 should be rounded up to the nearest minute